passkeydeveloper/passkeys.dev/content/en/docs/advanced/related-origins/index.md

 ### Existing Deployments

-For deployments where passkeys are already rolled out with multiple RP IDs, there are some unique considerations and requirements.
+For deployments where passkeys are already rolled out with multiple RP IDs or in cases where Related Origin Requests is not supported by the browser, there are some unique considerations and requirements.

 #### Considerations